dcarlini/ai-engineering-course/capstone-forest_shuffle/README.md

 ### 3. Model Evaluation

-Evaluate the trained model on the validation set.
+Evaluate the trained model or the CLIP model on the validation set.
 You can choose to see a summary or verbose output with individual predictions.

+**Evaluate Multi-Output Model:**

 To run a summary evaluation: